 n selecting a database management system for on-line transaction processing applications, one typically encounters discussions of the TP1 benchmark.
-This benchmark, which was first introduced to the public in DATAMATION in 1985 (see "A Measure of Transaction Pro-cessing Power," April 1, 1985, p.
-112), described a means for quantifying and comparing the throughput and price/ performance ratios of various transaction processing systems.
+This benchmark, which was first introduced to the public in DATAMATION in 1985 (see "A Measure of Transaction Processing Power," April 1, 1985, p.
+112), described a means for quantifying and comparing the throughand price/ put performance ratios of various transaction processing systems.
+The rating as well as a cost-per-transaction figure.
+Simulating a debit/credit operation in a banking application, it came to be known as a "TP1."
+The second operation is a minibatch transaction that updates small batches of records.
+The third is a utility that does batch data movement.
+The outputs of the latter two are elapsed time and cost.

 The original OLTP measure was comprised of three generic operations.
 The first is a single interactive transaction that would be the basis of a transaction-per-second (tps)